legalize-dev/legalize-nl/nl/BWBR0031611.md

 ### Part I

-For a person departing from or entering Bonaire, Sint Eustatius or Saba, or a person shipping, mailing, or receiving currency or monetary instruments exceeding USD 10.000.
+For a person departing from or entering Bonaire, Sint Eustatius or Saba, or a person shipping, mailing, or receiving currency or monetary instruments of USD 10.000 or more.
 If acting for anyone else, also complete part II below

 ### Part II